davidtchiu/davidtchiu.github.io/teaching/cs161/hwk8.blackjack/index.md

   *** Welcome to Black Jack!
 Prepare to lose. ***
   AI: <???>, <diamond,A>
   Player: <diamond,3> <diamond,4> (7)
-  What will you do (enter either 'hold' or 'hit')? hit
+  What will you do (enter either hold or hit)? hit

   AI: <???>, <diamond,A>
   Player: <diamond,3> <diamond,4> <spade,7> (14)
-  What will you do (enter either 'hold' or 'hit')? hit
+  What will you do (enter either hold or hit)? hit

   AI: <???>, <diamond,A>
   Player: <diamond,3> <diamond,4> <spade,7> <diamond,4> (18)
-  What will you do (enter either 'hold' or 'hit')? hit
+  What will you do (enter either hold or hit)? hit

   AI: <???>, <diamond,A>
   Player: <diamond,3> <diamond,4> <spade,7> <diamond,4> <diamond,2> (20)
-  What will you do (enter either 'hold' or 'hit')? hold
+  What will you do (enter either hold or hit)? hold
   ***************************
   ***      Game Over      ***